 The key to the Pegasus 35s' comfort is in the natural-feeling fit and accommodating design.

 This is an area where these could use a little more work.
 They have better than average breathability, but their competition does better here.
 They recently re-engineered their Flymesh upper to be more breathable than in earlier versions, but they have a thick sockliner and multiple layers of upper mesh.
 The outermost layer of mesh is minimally permeable in some parts, particularly on each side of the midfoot.

 Most of the other lightweight racing flats did better in this category, with the top of the scale occupied by speedy flats.
 The Minimus 10v1 earned its place at the top because of its near lack of padding and close-fitting, thin mesh.
 The On Cloud X got its place because of its single, thin layer of mesh and economical use of padding.
 The Top Pick for Lightweight Racing Flat PureFlow 7 earned its spot with its thin, seamless mesh upper that ventilated most of the foot.
 We suggest narrowing your search down to the latter two if breathability is a top concern.

 Limited padding keeps heat and moisture retention down while thin mesh allows the upper to dissipate heat and moisture.

 The 35s are excellent and everything a runner could want in a traditional running shoe.
-However, $120 is quite a bit to ask for them.
+However, the price is quite a bit to ask.
 If they can be found at a good discount, the purchase would be well justified.